 Additionally, Vietnam offers several tax incentives to foreign investors.
 For example, investors who contribute to specific geographical regions or sectors of particular interest, such as high-tech or health care, can enjoy some tax benefits.

 Growing middle class

 Vietnam’s middle class is already thought to be responsible for more than 50% of the country’s total consumption.
-We see companies like Chanel, Versace and Armani opening stores in Saigon.
+We see companies like Chanel, Versace, and Armani opening stores in Saigon.

-Understanding Vietnamese import regulations
+Understanding Vietnam import regulations

 - drugs and food supplements

 - processed products from vegetables, fruit, grain

 - wine and cigarettes

 - milk and dairy products, eggs, honey, and other animal-derived products